andrey-torlopov/Letopis/README.md

 *Read this in other languages: [Русский](README-ru.md)*

 `Letopis` is a lightweight logging and tracing module that lets you describe application events through a simple and intuitive API.
-The package offers two approaches: a straightforward method-based API for everyday use, and an optional fluent DSL for more expressive scenarios.
+The package offers two approaches: an expressive fluent DSL for building rich, structured logs, and a straightforward method-based API for quick and simple logging.
 All events are delivered through a chain of interceptors with no external dependencies.

 ## Key Features

-- **Simple and intuitive API** — straightforward methods (`info`, `warning`, `error`, etc.) for common logging tasks
+- **Expressive DSL syntax** — fluent builder API for creating rich, structured log events with metadata
-- **Optional DSL syntax** — expressive fluent API available for advanced use cases
+- **Simple direct methods** — optional straightforward methods (`info`, `warning`, `error`, etc.) for quick logging
 - **Unified logging entry point** — one facade for console, network, and analytics
 - **Extensible architecture through interceptors** — flexible filtering and event routing
 - **Flexible network traffic management** — smart buffering and prioritization